What are Index Funds and Asset Classes Investing?

 In Part 4; What are Index Funds and Asset Classes Investing? (today), you get a list of sample index funds and tips for asset class investing with index funds.

 There are too many index funds available and the choices can be mind boggling.
-I want to help simplify your investments.
-You only need a couple of mutual funds in your investment portfolio.
+This article will give you a list of index funds to simplify your investments.
+You only need a couple of mutual or exchange traded funds in your investment portfolio.

 An index fund is a replica of a current market index.